gbroques/ecovillage-resource-management-spec/README.md

 * A "common house", community spaces, or community center
 * Centralized village power and electrical grid (may feed into wider municipal grid)
 * Plumbing and waste-water treatment center (performed ecologically using centralized bio-gas digestion)

+## Resources
+A **resource** is defined as something humans need to live.
+A distinction is made between two kinds of resources: *primary* and *secondary* resources.

+A **primary resource** is defined as a non-negotiable human requirement for survival, and includes (in order of importance):

+1. 💧 Water
+2. 🌱 Food
+3. 🏠 Shelter

+A **secondary resource** is defined as a negotiable requirement for a desired standard of living.
+For example, a desired *modern* standard of living might require the following secondary resources:

+* ⚡ Energy
+* 🌐 Internet

+Seondary resources should be configurable to meet the needs of different villages and people.

 ## Goals
 * Assist in village planning.